 Long-term exposure to air pollution can significantly increase the risk of a child developing asthma, especially in young children.
 Breathing polluted air can also cause asthma attacks in people who already have asthma.

 - One study of 1,200 children in Boston found that lifetime exposure to black carbon (or soot) and microscopic air particles, known as particulate matter or PM, was linked to asthma in early childhood (3-5 years old)

 Why does climate change make asthma worse?

 There are many ways climate change may make asthma worse.
 Some examples are listed below:

 Thousands of children under the age of 5 die prematurely each year from lower respiratory infections caused by air pollution from burning fossil fuels.
-Higher temperatures that come with climate change promote more ground-level ozone pollution.
+Higher temperatures that come with climate change also promote more ground-level ozone pollution.
 Ozone is a powerful lung irritant and can trigger asthma attacks.

 As the climate warms, the pollen season is getting longer, which can trigger asthma attacks in those children whose asthma can be triggered by allergies.
 This means that plants that produce pollen, such as ragweed, certain kinds of grass, and trees, are able to release pollen for longer periods of time each year.
 Many allergenic plants also produce more pollen when they are grown in air that has more carbon dioxide, making the pollen season worse for people with allergies.